Tech-Educators/sept-2023-bootcamp/201/class-06/demo/README.md

 ## user scenario

-Jose is a volunteer for Seattle Kitten Rescue.
+Jose is a volunteer for Aunby Kitten Rescue.
 He has some level of comfort with a browser and copying/pasting/saving/uploading/etc. He navigates to the enter a kitten form and enters the above info in a form box.
 When he clicks the "submit" button, the kitten's profile is displayed on the page.

 ### out of scope